rasundsbak/ki-paa-vm-2026/README.md

 We are collaborating on a project setting up AI on a virtual machine.
 Documentation on setup and use: https://github.com/ivartz/nrec-oneclick-vps-vgpu

+## Hermes from Nous research
+From Nous' Hermes, the way they present the tool:
+"The self-improving AI agent built by Nous Research.
+The only agent with a built-in learning loop — it creates skills from experience, improves them during use, nudges itself to persist knowledge, and builds a deepening model of who you are across sessions."
+[Nous research](https://hermes-agent.nousresearch.com/docs)

 NREC dashbord
 https://dashboard.nrec.no